Aziguy/resume-de-vehicule/readme.md

 ## === Contributions ===

 Contributions are welcome!
 If you'd like to contribute to the improvement of this plugin, please submit a pull request on [GitHub](https://github.com/Aziguy/resume-de-vehicule).

+## === Development Setup ===

+To continue development on this Gutenberg block, follow these steps:

+1. Clone the repository from [GitHub](https://github.com/Aziguy/resume-de-vehicule).
+2. Navigate to the project directory in your terminal.
+3. Run `npm install` to install the project dependencies.
+4. Use `npm start` to start the development .
+5. Make changes to the block code as needed.
+The block files are located in the `src` directory.
+6. After making changes, use `npm run build` to compile the CSS and JavaScript files.
+This will update the `build` directory with the latest changes.
+7. Test your changes within the WordPress editor to ensure everything works as expected.
+8. Commit your changes and push them.
+9. If you would like to contribute your changes to the main repository, submit a pull request on GitHub.

+By following these steps, you can easily continue development on this Gutenberg block and contribute improvements to our amazing ( ͡° ͜ʖ ͡° )resume-vehicule block.

+## === Future Improvements ===

+While the current version of the Vehicle Summary Gutenberg block provides essential functionality, there are several areas for potential improvement and enhancement:

+1. **Automated Testing with GitHub Actions:** Implement automated end-to-end (E2E) tests using the `@wordpress/e2e-test-utils` package and GitHub Actions.

+2. **Customization Options for Administrators:** Allow administrators (journalists) to customize the appearance of the block by providing options for changing colors, typography, and other styling attributes.
+This can be achieved through additional block setting attributes.o

+3. **Enhanced Vehicle Selection:** Instead of using a dropdown selector, provide a more user-friendly interface for selecting vehicles.
+For example, implement a search field where users can enter the name or model of the vehicle they want to display.
+This will improve the user experience and make it easier to find specific vehicles, especially in cases where the list of vehicles is extensive.

+4. **Block Content Reordering:** Enable users to rearrange the elements within the block according to their preferences.
+Implement drag-and-drop functionality or other intuitive interfaces that allow for easy reordering of content elements.
+This flexibility will empower users to structure the block layout in a way that best suits their needs.

+By incorporating these enhancements, we can further improve the functionality, usability, and versatility of the Vehicle Summary Gutenberg block, providing a more robust solution for displaying vehicle information within the WordPress editor.
+With all that in place, I'm sure that our block could be ready for production. ( ͡° ͜ʖ ͡° )

 ## === License ===